MisterPhilip/awesome-adobe-launch/README.md

  * [33 Sticks](https://33sticks.com/category/tms/) - 33Sticks, an analytics boutique, covers a wide variety of topics for Adobe Launch.
  * [Adobe Tech Blog](https://medium.com/adobetech/search?q=launch) - The official Adobe Launch blog with technical articles from the Adobe team.
  * [Analytics Demystified](https://analyticsdemystified.com/tag-management/) - Analytics Demystified, a consulting group, covers a wide variety of topics for Adobe Launch.
+ * [Datanalyst](https://www.datanalyst.info/category/web_analytics/adobe-launch/) - Julien Piccini's blog that focuses on the technical side of Adobe products, including examples on how to build Launch extensions.
  * [Digital Data Tactics](https://www.digitaldatatactics.com/index.php/category/dtm/launch/) - Jenn Kunz's blog has more technical-focused articles about Adobe Launch as well a variety of other analytics related topics.
  * [Evolytics](https://www.evolytics.com/blog/category/data-collection/) - Evolytics, a consulting group, has a variety of topics for Adobe Launch including extension development articles.
  * [Jimalytics](https://jimalytics.com/tag/adobe-launch/) - Jim Gordon's blog focuses on the technical aspects of the strategy and deployment of tag managers and analytics tools.